Sigma 18-35mm F1.8 DC HSM | A

 What makes a standard lens ideal for you?

+Certain important qualities are required, such as a fast maximum aperture, versatility for snapshots, portraiture and indoor photography plus a good combination of a wide range of focal lengths in a compact design.
+The Sigma 18-35mm F1.8 DC HSM is the first zoom lens ever to achieve a maximum aperture of f1.8 throughout the zoom range.
+It is a wide aperture, standard zoom-lens for digital single-lens reflex cameras with APS-C size sensors.
 The lens has a focal range equivalent to 27-52.5mm in a 35mm format and it can cover the angles of view of multiple fixed focal length lenses.
 This wide aperture, standard zoom lens enables the photographer to expand creative possibilities on any occasion.

-1. Our Art line delivers high-level artistic quality
+Art line for high-level artistic quality

 A zoom lens is very convenient as it offers various angles of view just by rotating the zoom ring.
-However, the down side was that no zoom lens ever offered a faster aperture than f2.8 which led photographers to select fixed focal length lenses for brighter images.
+However, the downside was that no zoom lens ever offered a faster aperture than f2.8 which led photographers to select fixed focal length lenses for brighter images.
 While the aperture value of prime lenses is superior to zoom lenses, their field of view is always the same, and therefore it was always necessary to carry many fixed focal length lenses.
 The Sigma 18-35mm F1.8 DC HSM is a new generation lens that can deliver images at f1.8 aperture throughout its focal length.
 The bright viewfinder is very helpful for checking the focus and composition of the image.
 If it is compared with a lens of F2.8, the faster shutter speed and the shallow depth of field of F1.8 further expands creativity.
 From wide to standard range this lens offers the excellent versatility and performance of multiple fixed focal length lenses.

-3. Fruit of cutting edge technology
+Fruit of cutting edge technology

-To achieve a wide zoom lens with a maximum aperture of f/1.8, various technical problems need to be overcome.
+To achieve a wide zoom lens with a maximum aperture of f1.8, various technical problems need to be overcome.
 As the aperture value gets larger, the depth of focus becomes shallower, thus it makes the lens design extremely complicated in order to compensate for various distortions, such as spherical, axial chromatic and astigmatic aberration along with curvature of field.

 Convenient handling is achieved by incorporating internal focusing and zooming which prevents any change in the length of the lens when focusing and zooming.
 It is possible to use a specialist filter, such as a Circular Polariser, as the front part of the lens does not rotate.

-5. Designed to minimize flare and ghosting
+Designed to minimize flare and ghosting

-Flare and ghosting were thoroughly measured and monitored from an early stage in the lenses development to establish an optical design which is resistant to strong incidental light such as backlight.
+Flare and ghosting were thoroughly measured and monitored from an early stage in the lens' development to establish an optical design that is resistant to strong incidental light such as backlight.
 The Super Multi-Layer Coating reduces flare and ghosting and provides sharp and high contrast images even in backlit conditions.
 Attaching the matched petal type hood, which is supplied, will provide extra protection from flare and ghosting.